reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Correctness.md

 			- "Evolution and the Normativity of Epistemic Reasons"
 			- "Coming to Terms with Contingency : Humean Constructivism About Practical Reason"
 			- "In Defense of Future Tuesday Indifference"
-			- Essay: Katia Vavova - "Evolutionary Debunking of Moral Realism"
-		- "Expressivism and Constructivism" by James Lenman
+		- James Lenman, "Expressivism and Constructivism"
 		- Harry Frankfurt, "Freedom of the Will and the Concept of a Person"
 		- Michael Smith, "A Constituvist theory of reasons"
 		- Critics